vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/10_AP_5-B_Zero-point_of_the_Hindu_Zodiac.md

 point of time.
 The following is & short exposition of was very close to Revati (5 Piscium); but another school

-Burgess's calculations. : . thinks that the autumnal equinootial point (frst point of ..The 8.8.: gives the position of the junction-stars in Libra:) at this epoch was very close to the star Citrā" (Spica, terms.of Dhruvaka and Vikṣepa; two co-ordinates peculiar a Virginis), and therefore the first point of Aries at the to Sūrya Siddhānta.
+Burgess's calculations. : . thinks that the autumnal equinootial point (frst point of ..The 8.8.: gives the position of the junction-stars in Libra:) at this epoch was very close to the star Citrā" (Spica, terms.of Dhruvaka and Vikṣepa; two co-ordinates peculiar α Virginis), and therefore the first point of Aries at the to Sūrya Siddhānta.
 Their meaning and relation to the opoch of S.J was 1809 behind this point.
-The celestial usually adopted co-ordinates is illustrated by means of longitude in 1950 of 5 Piscium was 19° 10' 39" and of fig. 27 and for convenience of the reader, the standard a Virginis was 8030 89.90"; Tho-longitudes of 'tke first point of Aries, woording to the two schools therefore . differ. by 23° 9'( - )19° 11'=3° :58' and they cannot be identical Revatk or Piscizim was clasest toro (the V.E.. point) about 575 A.D., and Citra: or a Virginis was closest: to - (the A.E. 'point) aboat285.
+The celestial usually adopted co-ordinates is illustrated by means of longitude in 1950 of 5 Piscium was 19° 10' 39" and of fig. 27 and for convenience of the reader, the standard α Virginis was 8030 89.90"; Tho-longitudes of 'tke first point of Aries, woording to the two schools therefore . differ. by 23° 9'( - )19° 11'=3° :58' and they cannot be identical Revatk or Piscizim was clasest toro (the V.E.. point) about 575 A.D., and Citra: or α Virginis was closest: to - (the A.E. 'point) aboat285.
 AD., 8. clear difference.

 of 290 years. - ..
 Thus open those who uphold the nirayana school are